Hair Putty vs Wax vs Pomade – Which One Should I Use and Why?

 This will make reshaping your ‘do’ a difficult endeavor.
 If you’re going to use hair wax, it’s best to ensure the hairstyle you have in the morning is what you want throughout the day.
 Any additional styling will likely leave you with the appearance of bedhead – and not the good kind.

-This basic breakdown should give you an idea of what you’re looking for in hair products, but if you need help with other aspects of nailing your style down, check out the guides in the BSG Dispatch.
+This basic breakdown should give you an idea of what you’re looking for in hair products, but if you need help with other aspects of nailing your style down, check out our How-To guides.

 How to Apply Hair Putty

-Applying hair putty is a simple task – which is awesome since it’s one of the options that allows for easy restyling throughout the day.
-It can also be applied before or after you blow dry your mane.
+Applying hair putty is a simple task – which is awesome since it’s one of the options that allow for easy restyling throughout the day.
+It can also be applied before or after you blow-dry your mane.
 Start by rubbing the putty vigorously between your palms and fingers.
 This will heat it up so it can set properly.

 Rub both hands through your hair from root to tip.
 Try to distribute the product evenly to ensure proper hold.
 While you could use a comb, the whole point of hair putty is to get the tousled look.
 This means you can style your hair as you’re applying the product.